rbdannenberg/arco/doc/ugens.md

 of channels, so feeding back to all channels would introduce much more feedback than feeding back to one input channel.

+Except for feedback, `granstream` acts as a 1-to-N channel process independently for *each* of N input channels, and the corresponding outputs are summed to form N output channels.
+Feedback mixes the final N outputs and adds the mix into input channel 1 *only*.
+(Since each input channel produces grains on every output channel, there is nothing special about channel 1.)

-The algorithm is as follows: A set of `polyphony` grain generators is allocated for each channel.
+The algorithm is as follows: A set of `polyphony` grain generators is allocated for each input channel.
 Grain generators follow a sequence of
 states: Pick a random delay based on `density`.
 Also pick a resampling ratio and a duration.
 After the delay, pick a starting point in the buffer of previous input samples.
 Read the grain starting at this